 St. Patrick’s church opened on the edge of Victoria Park, serving the Catholic population of the neighbourhood.

-Park land was given to the City of St. John’s from government.
+Land for a park in the Riverhead area was given to the City of St. John’s by Newfoundland’s colonial government.

 Riverhead Hospital, which stood on the lower half of what is now Victoria Park, was demolished.